martin-kofoed-jyskebank-dk/q-oidc-proxy/README.md

 ### `AUTHENTICATION_CORS_ALLOW_ORIGINS`

 Comma-separated list of allowed origins.
 Defaults to `/https://([a-z0-9\\-_]+)\\.my\\.corporation\\.net/` in everything else than Quarkus DEV.
 When running in DEV mode, all origins are allowed.

-### `BACKEND_HOST_BASE_URL`

-Mandatory value.
-URL and port for protected backend ressource.
-Please note that uri path must always begin with an `/api` node.
-This node will be removed before making the backend call.

 # Run on localhost